Skip to contents

 #> 6 BE 2016-10-22 05:00:00 35.61

 For every unique_id, we’ll try to predict the last 96 hours.
-Hence, we’ll separate the data into training and test datasets.
+Hence, we will first separate the data into training and test sets.

 test <- df |>